akshell/docs/ref/core/db.rst

 .. function:: create(name, header, constrs={})

-   Create a relation variable. *header* must be an object mapping attribute names to their types; The *constrs* object could have the
+   Create a relation variable. *header* must be an object mapping attribute names to their types; The *constrs* object can have the
    fields:

    unique